Raghu Ram Pillarisetti: Awards and recognition

 In 2023, he was conferred the ASI Lifetime Achievement award by The Association of Surgeons of India, which is the highest honour bestowed by Asia Pacific’s largest & the world’s second largest surgical Organisation.

 He is also one of the youngest recipients of Lifetime Achievement award bestowed by the Telugu Association of London in April 2003 and is the first person of Indian origin residing outside of the UK to be conferred with this high honour for his singular contribution towards improving breast cancer care in India.

 In Feb 2024, the Commonwealth Assistant Secretary General, Prof Luis Gabriel Franceschi presented him with “INDIA-UK Achievers award” in the category “Education, Science & Innovation”.
 This award was instituted by National Indian Students and Alumni Union (NISAU) in partnership with the British Council and the UK Government.

 In April 2024, he was conferred Honorary Fellowship of American Surgical Association (ASA), which is the highest recognition that ASA can bestow upon a surgical colleague from a foreign country.
 He is the third surgeon from South Asia to receive this high honour in the 144 years history of America’s oldest and most prestigious Surgical Organisation.

 In August 2024, he achieved the rare distinction to become the First & only Surgeon from Indian Subcontinent in the 122 years history of International Society of Surgery to be conferred Honorary Fellowship.

+In March 2025, he achieved two Guinness World Records — one for conducting the “Largest Breast Cancer Awareness Lesson” and another for securing the “Most Views for a Breast Cancer Awareness Lesson on YouTube in 24 Hours.”